SynBioDex/SBOL-specification/README.md

 # MacTex installation notes

 Here is how one community member managed to install MacTex and BibTex on OS X 10.10.5 Yosemite in August 2016.
 This recipe was found on StackOverflow.
 Not all of these commands may be strictly necessary to build the SBOL2 pdf at this time.
+Please note that BasicTex alone did not suffice.

     # First install homebrew from http://brew.sh then...
     brew update